Uniform Certified Public Accountant Examination: Testing method

-A minimum reported score of 75 is required to pass any given section of the CPA Exam.
+Candidates have a total of four hours to complete an exam, regardless of the number of questions or perceived difficulty.
+Each exam is broken out into 5 testlets.
+Candidates are permitted to take a break between testlets.
+However, with the exception of a standardized 15-minute break between testlets three and four, the exam timer is not paused.
+Each testlet is broken out in the table below:

+Exam disclosure

+Due to the nature of the exam, the AICPA prohibits any exam candidate, former or current, from engaging in "irregular behavior" which the AICPA defines as disclosing exam content through means such as photography, writing, or memorization.

 Eligibility to sit for the exam

 In order to sit for the Uniform CPA Exam, a person must be declared eligible to do so by one of the 55 state boards of accountancy in the United States.
 Requirements of state boards vary, but almost always include a U.S. bachelor's degree and a certain amount of accounting course credits.
 Additionally, some states require that candidates have completed an additional year of study (which can be either at an undergraduate or graduate level) before sitting for the exam and almost every state requires that the additional year of study be completed before awarding certification.
 The educational requirement equivalent to five years of full-time study is known as the "150-hour rule" (150 college semester units or the equivalent).

 Fingerprint collection

 The AICPA and NASBA mandate that exam candidates submit to a fingerprinting prior to each exam for identification purposes.
 According to published AICPA and NASBA reports, all fingerprints collected are immediately transmitted over the Internet to ChoicePoint/Reed Elsevier (Identico Systems) for storage.